 People with Body Dysmorphic Disorder are at high risk of suicidal behaviors.
 Roughly 78-81% contemplate suicide at some point, and 24-28% attempt it.
 Patients with muscle dysmorphia and adolescents are at especially high risk, with 50% and 44.4%, respectively, attempting suicide.

 Early recognition and treatment are key to preventing negative impacts on adolescent patients’ academics.
 About 18-22% of patients end up dropping out of school because of the disorder.
-Thirty-two percent of patients have at least some trouble attending school consistently, 27-31% have been homebound for at least a week at some point, and over 40% have been in a psychiatric hospital for the disorder.
+One third of patients have at least some trouble attending school consistently.
+Just as many have been homebound for at least a week at some point, and 2 in 5 have been in a psychiatric hospital for the disorder.

 Difficulty accepting treatment